-When a truck’s trailer swings out sharply and forms a right angle with the cab, it is called a jackknife accident.
-This action frequently results in several vehicles being involved in accidents and significant parts of the road being blocked.
-The Federal Motor Carrier Safety Administration (FMCSA) found that in 2020, 169 jackknife accidents caused fatalities.
+When a truck’s trailer swings out sharply and forms a right angle with the cab, it is called a jackknife truck accident.
+These accidents frequently involve multiple vehicles and can block significant portions of the road.
+The Federal Motor Carrier Safety Administration (FMCSA) reported that in 2020, jackknife truck accidents caused 169 fatalities.

 If drivers are not paying attention or are distracted, it can easily lead to a jackknife accident.
 A brief mistake can cause you to lose control, especially when driving bigger vehicles.